keenanamigos/perchwell-listings/README.md

 Run `npm test` to execute the unit tests via [Jest](https://jestjs.io/).

+- To run the tests and view the coverage statistics, run `npm run test:coverage`

 ## Running end-to-end tests

 NOTE - To run the E2E tests properly, you must first have the application running in another window on `localhost:4200`.